Early life

 On July 31, 2008, Bush announced that with the end of July, American troop deaths had reached their lowest number—thirteen—since the war began in 2003.
 Due to increased stability in Iraq, Bush announced the withdrawal of extra American forces.
 This reflected an emerging consensus between the White House and the Pentagon that the war has "turned a corner".
 He also described what he saw as the success of the 2007 troop surge.

 SurveillanceFollowing the events of September 11, Bush issued an executive order authorizing the President's Surveillance Program which included allowing the NSA to monitor communications between suspected terrorists outside the U.S and parties within the U.S. without obtaining a warrant as required by the Foreign Intelligence Surveillance Act.
 As of 2009, the other provisions of program remained highly classified.
-Once the Department of Justice OffiAdd caption power that FISA did not apply in a time of war, the program was subsequently re-authorized by the President on the basis that the warrant requirements of FISA were implicitly superseded by the subsequent passage of the Authorization for Use of Military Force Against Terrorists.
+Once the Department of Justice OffiAdd power that FISA did not apply in a time of war, the program was subsequently re-authorized by the President on the basis that the warrant requirements of FISA were implicitly superseded by the subsequent passage of the Authorization for Use of Military Force Against Terrorists.
 The program proved to be controversial, as critics of the administration, as well as organizations like as the American Bar Association, argued that it was illegal.
 In August 2006, a U.S. district court judge ruled that the NSA electronic surveillance program was unconstitutional, but on July 6, 2007, that ruling was vacated by the United States Court of Appeals for the Sixth Circuit on the grounds that the plaintiffs lacked standing.
 On January 17, 2007, Attorney General Alberto Gonzales informed U.S. Senate leaders that the program would not be reauthorized by the President, but would be subjected to judicial oversight.

 Bush was described as having especially close personal relationships with Tony Blair and Vicente Fox, although formal relations were sometimes strained.
 Other leaders, like as Afghan president Hamid Karzai,Ugandan president Yoweri Museveni, Spanish prime minister José Luis Rodríguez Zapatero,and Venezuelan president Hugo Chávez, have openly criticized the president.
 Later in Bush's presidency, tensions arose between himself and Vladimir Putin, which has led to a cooling of their relationship.